francislewis/francislewis/README.md

 #### 🔭 I’m currently working on

+- [francislewis/house-hunting-helper](https://github.com/francislewis/house-hunting-helper/) - A tool to ease to make it easier for tenants to find a rental property
 - [francislewis/club-visual-generation](https://github.com/francislewis/club-visual-generation/) - A library to generate videos with diffusion models in an interactive manner

 #### 🌱 My latest projects